edenhaus/ha-prosenic/info.md

     * If you have an iPhone or iPad, use please one of these device as the setup is easier there.
     Setup the proxy to point to your docker container.
 A tutorial can be found [here][ios-proxy].
     Afterwards go to _mitm.it_ and install the certificate.
 The tutorial for this step can be found [here][mitmproxy-certs]
+    * If yoi have a rooted Android device, then you can install the certificate nearly the same way as iOS.
+Only be sure you install it as System Certificate.
-    * If you have only a Android device, please refer to this tutorial [here][mitmproxy-android]
+    * If you have a "normal" (not rooted) Android device, please refer to this tutorial [here][mitmproxy-android]

 1. Open the prosenic app and refresh all your devices
 1. On the computer, where your mitmproxy docker container is running, open  the following link [http://localhost:8081](http://localhost:8081)